-James is a games developer currently working for Blue Beck.
-His collection of work includes Edge Extended, Cut The Rope:Experiments, and Star Chart.
+James is a games developer currently working for IUGO Mobile Entertainment.
+His collection of work includes:

 Before working in the games industry he also worked on various products in the financial, pharmaceutical and retail sectors.

-Out of work he is an experienced runner, rock climber, skier and has recently undertaken alpine mountaineering.
+Out of work he enjoys running, rock climbing, skiing and alpine mountaineering.

 Assembly (Intel x86), C, C#, C++, Intel SSE, Java (J2SE, J2EE), Objective C, occam, OpenMP

 Adobe Photoshop, GIMP, Jasc Animation Shop, Jasc Paint Shop Pro